Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

     lookup lookup = (lookup)data
     ```

-    Then comes the logic for checking if the user is authenticated.
+    Then comes the logic for checking if the user is authorized.

     ```cs
     // Check if user is authorized to use service